-Maryland holding special primary for Elijah Cummings’ seat
+Decision day in crowded primary for Elijah Cummings’ seat

-BALTIMORE (AP) — Maryland voters in the Baltimore area are deciding who the nominees will be to serve the rest of the late Elijah Cummings’ term in Congress in a crowded special primary Tuesday.
+BALTIMORE (AP) — Maryland voters in the Baltimore area are deciding in a crowded special primary Tuesday who will be their parties’ nominees to fill the rest of the late Elijah Cummings’ term in Congress.

-Twenty-four Democrats and eight Republicans are on the ballot for the 7th Congressional District special primary.
+Twenty-four Democrats and eight Republicans are on the ballot for the 7th Congressional District primary.
+Democrats outnumber Republicans by more than 4-1 in the majority-black district, which includes parts of the inner city that have struggled with drugs and violent crime as well as more well-to-do communities in the suburbs.

+Clarksville resident Laura Shovan said she narrowed down the field by looking closely at the candidates who have previous legislative experience.
+She declined to say who she ultimately picked, but said she hopes voters will turn out.

+“I’m hopeful people are going to feel motivated because Elijah Cummings was such an important part of our community,” Shovan, 50, said outside a polling site in Highland, where people trickled in during the morning.
+“It’s not just the seat.
+It’s that it was Elijah Cummings’ seat.”

-In the Democratic primary, one of three men who have held the seat in the past 49 years has been campaigning on his experience.
+In the Democratic primary, a candidate who previously held the seat has been campaigning on his experience.
 Kweisi Mfume, a former NAACP president, was the district’s congressman for five terms between 1987 and 1996.

-“We remind people as much as we can that in this case I’m proven, tested and ready to go to work on Day 1,” the 71-year-old said in a recent interview with The Associated Press.
+“We remind people as much as we can that in this case I’m proven, tested and ready to go to work on Day 1,” the 71-year-old recently told The Associated Press.

-The primary for the rarely open seat has drawn several state legislators in the district that includes a large portion of Baltimore, as well as parts of the suburbs in Baltimore and Howard counties.
-Cummings’ widow, Maya Rockeymoore Cummings, who is a former chairwoman of the Maryland Democratic Party, also is running.
+Several state legislators who live in the district are running, as is Cummings’ widow, Maya Rockeymoore Cummings, a former chairwoman of the Maryland Democratic Party.
+The district includes a large portion of Baltimore, as well as parts of the suburbs in Baltimore and Howard counties.

-State Sen. Jill Carter, whose district includes west Baltimore, is campaigning as the more progressive candidate.
+State Sen. Jill Carter, whose district includes west Baltimore, portrays herself as the more progressive candidate.
 The 55-year-old described the primary as “very much a tug of war with a lot of the old guard.”

 “I’m the new guard,” Carter said.
 “I think it speaks for itself, because my campaign drew a lot of very young people, and I’m not young, so my ideals mesh with their ideals.”